cwang04/LoL-Data-Analysis/README.md

 p
 -value, and your conclusion.
 Justify why these choices are good choices for answering the question you are trying to answer.

-Null Hypothese: The champions in League of Legends are balanced, so TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced so TVD =\= 0
+Null Hypothese: The champions in League of Legends are balanced.
+TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced.
+TVD =\= 0

-Test
+Test Statistic = Total Variance Distance of winrate vs lossrate

+We want to use TVD here since we are comparing the numerical values of categorical values, champions vs win + loss rate

 ## Framing a Prediction Problem